vukparamentic7-cell/Righty-AI/README.md

 # Righty-AI
-This is my Right The AI
+This is my Righty The AI He is Right